Louise Haigh: Transport Secretary (2024)

 Haigh was again re-elected at the 2024 general election, with an increased vote share of 55.2% and an increased majority of 15,304.
-On 5 July 2024 she was appointed as the Secretary of State for Transport in the Starmer ministry.
-On 10 July 2024 she was sworn into the Privy Council, entitling her to be styled "The Right Honourable" for life.
+On 5 July 2024, she was appointed as the Secretary of State for Transport in the Starmer ministry.
+On 10 July 2024, she was sworn into the Privy Council, entitling her to be styled "The Right Honourable" for life.
+At 36, she was the youngest-ever female cabinet minister.

 As Transport Secretary, Haigh spearheaded reforms across the UK's transport sector.
 In November 2024, the Passenger Railway Services (Public Ownership) Act received Royal Assent, enabling the Government to bring passenger rail services into public ownership as existing contracts expire.
 Haigh also introduced legislation to extend powers over bus services to local transport authorities in England, allowing them to franchise services and, where desired, establish publicly owned bus companies.

 In the October 2024 Budget, Haigh secured over £1 billion to enhance bus services nationwide, £712m for local authorities to improve services, alongside a further £243m for bus operators, and £151 million to maintain a £3 cap on single bus fares until the end of 2025.

 On the 25 November 2024, Haigh launched a new Jet Zero Taskforce with some of the most senior figures in the aviation sector to support the production and delivery of sustainable aviation fuels and zero-emission flights.

 While promoting the government's new Employment Rights Bill in a television interview on 9 October, Haigh urged viewers to join her in boycotting P&O Ferries after the firm had sacked hundreds of its workers with immediate notice two years prior.
 Speaking to ITV News, she called P&O "a rogue operator" and said it needed "cracking down on".
 Haigh was publicly rebuked by Starmer, who stipulated that her view was "not the view of the government".
 The incident came only days before a government-led international investment summit, that P&O's parent company, DP World, attended despite the controversy.